daeuniverse/dae/README.md

 **_dae_**, means goose, is a high-performance transparent proxy solution.

-In order to improve the traffic split performance as much as possible, dae runs the transparent proxy and traffic split suite in the Linux kernel by eBPF.
-Therefore, dae has the opportunity to make the direct traffic bypass the forwarding by proxy application and achieve true direct traffic through.
-Under such a magic trick, there is almost no performance loss and additional resource consumption for direct traffic.
+To enhance traffic split performance as much as possible, dae employs the transparent proxy and traffic split suite within the Linux kernel using eBPF.
+As a result, dae can enable direct traffic to bypass the proxy application's forwarding, facilitating genuine direct traffic passage.
+Through this remarkable feat, there is minimal performance loss and negligible additional resource consumption for direct traffic.

 As a successor of [v2rayA](https://github.com/v2rayA/v2rayA), dae abandoned v2ray-core to meet the needs of users more freely.